awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

    Write-SSMParameter -Name "parameter-name" -Value "parameter-value" -Type "parameter-type" -Policies "[{policies-enclosed-in-brackets-and-curly-braces}]" -Overwrite
    ```

    Here is an example that includes an expiration policy that deletes the parameter at midnight \(GMT\) on May 13, 2020\.
 The example also includes a notification policy that generates an EventBridge event five \(5\) days before the parameter is deleted\.
 Last, it includes a `NoChangeNotification` policy if no changes are made to this parameter after 60 days\.
-The example uses an obfuscated name \(`3l3vat3131`\) for a password and an AWS\-managed customer master key \(CMK\)\.
+The example uses an obfuscated name \(`3l3vat3131`\) for a password and an AWS managed key\.

    ```
    Write-SSMParameter -Name "/Finance/Payroll/3l3vat3131" -Value "P@sSwW)rd" -Type "SecureString" -Policies "[{\"Type\":\"Expiration\",\"Version\":\"1.0\",\"Attributes\":{\"Timestamp\":\"2018-05-13T00:00:00.000Z\"}},{\"Type\":\"ExpirationNotification\",\"Version\":\"1.0\",\"Attributes\":{\"Before\":\"5\",\"Unit\":\"Days\"}},{\"Type\":\"NoChangeNotification\",\"Version\":\"1.0\",\"Attributes\":{\"After\":\"60\",\"Unit\":\"Days\"}}]" -Overwrite